feima1024/PINN-for-HRTF-upsampling/README.md

 3, run the code by exec(open('pinn.py').read());

 4, pinn.py will read the 40.mat file and generate the 40_L3.mat.

-The training time was about 7 hours on my Macbook Pro with M1 pro chip.
+Trained one core of Macbook M1 pro, the runtime was about 7 hours.
+The runtime can be significantly reduced by use more cores.

 5, Start Matlab, and go to the same folder, run the 'result.m' file, then you will get the figures.